 Field-hunting tip

-Look in hydrothermal veins country — that is the host setting where cossaite typically forms.
+Look in hydrothermal veins country, the host setting where cossaite typically forms.
 If you start seeing quartz, calcite, dolomite in float, you are in the right ground.
 Field specimens usually show a massive habit, so train your eye for that shape before scanning the outcrop.